 Function HospitalizationWithObservationLengthofStay("Encounter, Performed") returns Interval<DateTime>

-Returns the number of days of a given hospitalization from the start of any immediately prior Emergency Department visit through associated Observation visit to the discharge of the completed inpatient encounter.
-The LengthInDays function returns difference in calendar days, including leap years, as midnights crossed.
+Returns the number of days of a given hospitalization from the start of any immediately prior Emergency Department visit through the associated Observation visit to the discharge of the completed inpatient encounter.
+The LengthInDays function returns the difference in calendar days, including leap years, as midnights crossed.

 define function "HospitalizationWithObservationLengthofStay"(Encounter "Encounter, Performed" ):